EERI's leadership program for early to mid-career professionals.

-A group of six Fellows will participate in the Housner Institute—a week-long program of classroom training, homework, group work, exercises under the direction of Housner Fellows Management Committee member and dedicated trainer, Dr. Lucy Arendt.
-The 2017 Fellows will meet at Asilomar in California’s beautiful Monterey Peninsula from 8/9 – 8/15, 2017.
+Fellows will participate in the Housner Institute—a week-long program of classroom training, homework, group work, exercises under the direction of Housner Fellows Management Committee members and be supported throughout by a dedicated trainer and EERI Board Member, Dr. Lucy Arendt.
+The 2020 Fellows will meet at Asilomar in California’s beautiful Monterey Peninsula in early August 2020.

 Group Project and Final Report

-A portion of the time spent at the Housner Institute will be dedicated to developing the semi-structured group project within a general theme supporting public policy and seismic risk reduction.
+A portion of the time spent at the Housner Institute will be dedicated to developing a semi-structured group project within a general theme supporting public policy and seismic risk reduction.
 Each Fellow will then be responsible for working with the other Fellows to collaboratively develop and implement the project’s specific elements within the two-year timeframe.
-No later than August 31, 2019, the 2017 class will produce (at a minimum) a final report and at least one webinar, the audience for which will be the EERI membership.
+No later than August 31, 2022, the 2020 class will produce (at a minimum) a final report and at least one webinar, the audience for which will be the EERI membership.

-In addition to a semi-structured group project, other activities include community policy development and regular meetings during the 11th National Conference on Earthquake Engineering, where Fellows could potentially present their group project to attendees in a special session.
+In addition to a semi-structured group project, other activities include community policy development and regular meetings and attendance at the 73rd EERI Annual Meeting in March of 2021 and/or 12th NCEE in Summer 2022, where Fellows could potentially present their group project to attendees in a special session.
 Regular conference calls, at least monthly, are expected.
 Each Fellow is expected to fully engage in the group project and process.